-The DWA-110 Wireless USB Adapter includes an easy-to-use configuration that discovers available wireless networks wherever you go.
-The utility can also create detailed connectivity profiles to save your most frequently used networks.
-You can also enable support for WPA and 802.1x, for better data encryption and user authentication.
+The DWA-120 Wireless 108G USB Adapter includes an intuitive configuration utility that allows you to discover and connect to other wireless networks in nearby areas.
+In addition, the utility can also create detailed connectivity profiles of networks you frequently access.
+You can also enable support for WPA and 802.1x for enhanced data encryption and user authentication.